-The collective voice of this year’s Turner Prize winners
+The collective voice of the 2019 Turner Prize winners

 It’s all very British.
 The train is delayed from London to Margate, the sky is a special kind of UK-grey, and the horizon has been impressionistically smudged by drizzle.
 On Margate beachfront, the red plastic flames of Flamingo’s Amusements lick up the walls near the shelter where, in 1921, TS Eliot sat to write part III of The Waste Land.
 A seagull drops a briny chip on my umbrella.